darktjm/gamesup/README.md

 risk.
 Maybe I'll switch to libreoffice-base or kexi and abandon my work on grok some day, but it's all just too much trouble.

 A quick note on the templates: `gcs` outputs to a native GCStar database I used before I switched to grok.  `sql-gcs` exported to the same format exported by GCStar's SQL exporter, although I'm not sure what the point was, since GCStar can't import that format.
 The `sql` template gives a more normal SQL export so I can use sqlite3 to query the database (which is sometimes easier than grok's own language).
+This is obsoleted by grok's generic SQL exporter, though, and is hard to maintain in any case.
 Finally, `summary` is an attempt at maintaining `gog_status`' global information more easily, and has the advantage of having some of its info read from the database itself.
 This is my current output from `summary`; judge for yourself if I have too many games (I do):

     188 Linux games (11 nonfunctional; 5 converted to wine; 25 uninstalled)